abhishekspeer/portal/README.md

   testing `python systers_portal/manage.py runserver --settings=systers_portal.settings.testing`.
 1. Before commiting run `flake8 systers_portal` and fix PEP8 warnings.
 1. Run `python systers_portal/manage.py test --settings=systers_portal.settings.testing`
   to run all the tests.
+Make sure to fill in the testing details in `systers_portal/.env` before running the tests.

 If you face some issues while installing and making Portal up in your local, have a look at issues labelled as [While Setting up Portal](https://github.com/systers/portal/labels/While%20Setting%20up%20Portal).